Presumptive Democrat presidential nominee Joe Biden released his compulsory plan for helping American blacks– should he win the November election.

 Another factor is education and its impact on future employment.

 According to a report conducted by Georgetown University, blacks are disproportionately concentrated in lower-paying majors.
-Rather than pursuing STEM-related fields (which blacks represent 7 percent), blacks choose majors like Early Childhood Education, Ethnic Studies, Social Work, or Religion– professions which have lower median salaries yields.
-This is a direct consequence of the widespread inability of blacks to receive high-quality education and college preparation in primary and secondary schools.
+Rather than pursuing STEM-related fields (which blacks represent 7 percent), blacks choose majors like Early Childhood Education, Ethnic Studies, Social Work, or Religion– professions with lower median salaries yields.
+Choosing subjects with lower median incomes is a direct consequence of the widespread inability of blacks to receive high-quality education and college preparation in primary and secondary schools.

 I’m not diminishing these majors.
 In college, I received degrees in Classical Humanities and Religious Studies.
-Yet, there’s a difference between choosing lower-paying majors like I did– knowing the soft economic returns– and being relegated to these majors due to the lack of proper academic training and the inability to keep pace with more demanding degree requirements in higher-paying majors.
+Yet, there’s a difference between choosing lower-paying majors as I did, knowing the soft economic returns, and being forced into these majors due to the lack of proper academic training and being unable to keep pace with more demanding degree requirements in higher-paying majors.

-Incomes vary depending on the qualifications of the employee (education, previous experience, skillset, entry level versus management, etc.).
-Incomes also fluctuate resulting from the level and department of government – city, county, state or federal– that one is employed.
+Incomes vary depending on the employee’s qualifications (education, previous experience, skillset, entry-level versus management, etc.).
+Incomes also fluctuate, resulting from the level and department of government – city, county, state, or federal– that one is employed.
 Blacks appear to choose job security with generous pensions and benefits over working in the private sector.